CorridorVLA: Explicit Spatial Constraints for Generative Action Heads via Sparse Anchors: Ablation Study

 We next ask whether ``predicting more'' state information necessarily translates into better guidance.
 Somewhat unexpectedly, jointly predicting both current and future states (\textit{Predict-CF-State}) degrades performance (Table~\ref{tab:ablquery}).
 A plausible explanation is that forecasting high-dimensional states increases the learning burden and can weaken the role of the observed current state as a stable reference, making the auxiliary signal less reliable for downstream action generation.

 This motivates a more conservative design: we keep the current state as an input reference and predict only a future cue.
-With this setup, the bidirectional variant (\textit{Keep-C/Predict-F (BiAttn)}) consistently outperforms both the causal-masked counterpart (\textit{Keep-C/Predict-F (Causal)}) and the baseline in Table~\ref{tab:ablquery}, indicating that richer cross-modal interaction remains helpful in this setting.
+With this setup, the bidirectional variant (\textit{Keep-C/Predict-F (BiAttn)}) achieves a higher average success rate than both the causal-masked counterpart (\textit{Keep-C/Predict-F (Causal)}) and the baseline in Table~\ref{tab:ablquery}, indicating that richer cross-modal interaction remains helpful in this setting.

 Since retaining the current state restores performance, the difficulty may largely stem from \emph{predicting} an overly complex state representation.
 We therefore probe simpler, action-aligned targets: predicting only the end-effector position (\textit{EE-Pos Anchor}), and further decoupling from absolute offsets by predicting incremental position changes (\textit{EE-$\Delta$Pos Anchor}).
-The incremental form yields the most stable gains, and we therefore adopt EE $\Delta$-position anchors throughout the paper.
+The incremental form achieves the highest average success rate among the tested anchor targets, and we therefore adopt EE $\Delta$-position anchors throughout the paper.